better-internet/radworks-docs/docs/community/01_ecosystem.md

 !["Diagram of the Radworks ecosystem, with Radworks encompassing multiple Orgs, each of which have one or more Teams consisting of one or more Contributors"](/img/radworks_ecosystem-overview-transparent.png)

-Currently, Radworks funds four separate Orgs: Radicle Org, Drips Org, Better Internet Foundation Org and the Grants Org.
+Currently, Radworks funds four separate Orgs: Radicle, Drips, Better Internet Foundation, and Grants.

 ## Radicle Org

 The Radicle Org aims to develop a fully-sovereign code collaboration stack called “Radicle”.